tonimichel/webkitpony/README.rst

 ==========================

 webkitpony is a micro framework to build desktop applications with web technologies.
-Its a lightweight peace of code sitting on top of the webkit rendering engine enabling a django-like development process for your next desktop application.
+Its a lightweight piece of code sitting on top of the webkit rendering engine enabling a django-like development process for your next desktop application.
 Take a look at the demo project "ponyhof".
 The structure will look familiar to all djangonauts.